torstenk/stromschnellen/README.md

 ### The events

-While Nav uses a proprietary event model that could have been inspired by Rich Hickey's approach to data in Clojure, I chose [CloudEvents](https://cloudevents.io/) for the event model and use [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream)
+While Nav uses a proprietary event model that could have been inspired by Rich Hickey's approach to data in Clojure, I chose [CloudEvents](https://cloudevents.io/) for the event model and use [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream).
+CloudEvents offers a standard way to describe event data in a common way, and SDKs for different languages to work with them.

+### Polyglot

+While the above implementation suits the JVM implementation for Java and Kotlin, the same pattern can be implemented in other languages, e.g., Python, using the CloudEvents SDKs for those languages.
+Since our team uses Python a lot, I will also implement the same pattern in Python using the CloudEvents SDK for Python.